shervinhariri/tcpdump_capture_container/README.md

 The README.md is now complete, visually appealing, and ready for GitHub.

 It includes all the necessary instructions, tips, and a friendly tone to guide users.

 Let me know if you need further assistance! 🎉

+---

+### How to Use

+1. Copy the entire content above.
+2. Go to your GitHub repository.
+3. Click on the **Add file** button and select **Create new file**.
+4. Name the file `README.md`.
+5. Paste the content into the file editor.
+6. Commit the changes.

+---

+### Final Notes

+- The `README.md` is now complete, visually appealing, and ready for GitHub.
+- It includes all the necessary instructions, tips, and a friendly tone to guide users.

+Let me know if you need further assistance! 🎉